Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 - Familarity with using an IDE

 ### What You’ll Learn
-- Load unstructured data from IoT enabled bikes into Snowflake.
+- Load semi-structured data from IoT enabled bikes, geospatial and weather data into Snowflake.
 - Integrate and deliver multi-tenant tables and views in Snowflake to Tableau for real-time dashboarding.
-- Use API integration to load geospatial data into Snowflake.
 - Build visual, intuitive, and interactive data visualizations powered by live data in Snowflake.
 - Share production-ready Tableau dashboards by embedding the visualizations into your custom application.
 - Showcase your data in the Snowflake Data Marketplace.